datacult/AE-coding-conventions/dc-sql_style.md

 ```
   -- Preferred
-  SELECT
+  select
-      CASE field_id
+      case field_id
-          WHEN 1 THEN 'date'
+          when 1 then 'date'
-          WHEN 2 THEN 'integer'
+          when 2 then 'integer'
-          WHEN 3 THEN 'currency'
+          when 3 then 'currency'
-          WHEN 4 THEN 'boolean'
+          when 4 then 'boolean'
-          WHEN 5 THEN 'variant'
+          when 5 then 'variant'
-          WHEN 6 THEN 'text'
+          when 6 then 'text'
       END AS field_type,
       ...

   -- vs

   -- Not Preferred
-  SELECT
+  select
-      CASE
+      case
-          WHEN field_id = 1 THEN 'date'
+          when field_id = 1 then 'date'
-          WHEN field_id = 2 THEN 'integer'
+          when field_id = 2 then 'integer'
-          WHEN field_id = 3 THEN 'currency'
+          when field_id = 3 then 'currency'
-          WHEN field_id = 4 THEN 'boolean'
+          when field_id = 4 then 'boolean'
-          WHEN field_id = 5 THEN 'variant'
+          when field_id = 5 then 'variant'
-          WHEN field_id = 6 THEN 'text'
+          when field_id = 6 then 'text'
-      END AS field_type,
+      end as field_type,
       ...
 ```
 - Prefer the explicit date function over date_part, but prefer date_part over extract: